- Home

 Cardiovascular system: tachycardia or bradycardia, hypotension, shock

-Type II antibody-dependent hypersensitivity or cytotoxic reactions occur when a drug binds to target cells, usually RBCs, and is recognized by IgG or IgM antibodies.1,3,16 The time required for cytotoxic T cell-mediated target cell lysis or for target cell lysis mediated by the complement system in response to a specific antigen is variable.
+Type II antibody-dependent hypersensitivity or cytotoxic reactions occur when a drug binds to target cells, usually RBCs, and is recognized by IgG or IgM antibodies.1,3,16 The time required for cytotoxic T cell-mediated target cell lysis or target cell lysis mediated by the complement system in response to a specific antigen is variable.
 Clinical manifestations include hemolytic anemia, neutropenia, and thrombocytopenia.
 Type II reactions are rare, but may be precipitated by several drugs such as penicillin.

-Common symptoms of serum sickness include fever, cutaneous eruptions (usually urticaria), arthralgia, headaches, myalgia, dyspnea and wheezing, and lymphadenopathy.19 Angioedema of the face and neck may occur.
+Common signs and symptoms of serum sickness include fever, cutaneous eruptions (usually urticaria), arthralgia, headaches, myalgia, dyspnea and wheezing, and lymphadenopathy.19 Angioedema of the face and neck may occur.
 Serum sickness is typically self-limiting and resolves within 1-2 weeks after removal of the offending agent.15,19

 Figure 14.